-Wipe down all surfaces and counters throughout the house, disinfecting as necessary.
+Wipe down all surfaces and counters throughout the house, disinfecting every step of the way.

 Pro cleaning tip: Be sure to wipe down all places that fingers touch, like door handles, light switches, TV remotes and phones.
 "Those are the places that people forget, and they really hold germs," Payne says.

-Walk through and spray cleaner on tubs, sinks, and toilets.
+Walk through the bathrooms and spray cleaner on tubs, sinks, and toilets.
 Return and scrub.
 Then, in the kitchen, wipe down the inside of the microwave, and cabinet and appliance doors.